ScruffyHipster/MovieSearch/README.md

 The application utilises storyboard while the UI has been programmatically.
 I chose this route to provide flexibility to any other future developers working on the app.

 A hybrid approach allows for both styles of UI design.
 I wanted to be accommodating where I could for any future devs that work on this project.
-If they build in storyboard or programmatically, they would be able to add to this application.
+If they build in storyboard or programmatically, they would be able to add to this application with ease.

-The Coordinator pattern also helps reduce the problems that the MVC pattern has.
+The Coordinator pattern also helps reduce the problem that the MVC pattern has.
 The massive view controller.
 Each controller has a coordinator, which allows it to remain modular and independent.
 The Coordinator acts as a delegate in which the logic and flow of the application are determined.
 This provides a more flexible, readable, reusable and modular approach.

 ### Persistence